docelic/rsyncnow/README.md

 This enables `rsyncnow` to introduce a huge increase in efficiency as follows:

-1. It runs a set of `rsync` processes (by default 1) that will be finding files to sync (in dry run mode) and printing them to STDOUT as a stream.
+1. It runs a set of `rsync` processes (by default 1 per source directory) that will be finding files to sync (in dry run mode) and printing them to STDOUT as a stream.
 We call these processes `finders`.

 1. As finders keep printing files to sync, `rsyncnow` keeps reading them and pushing them to a small internal queue.